 Areas of expertise: Inspector General System, Federal Improper Payments

-Nick Pacifico is a Program Manager at POGO who focuses on the federal Inspector General (IG) system.
+Nick Pacifico is Associate General Counsel at POGO who focuses on the federal Inspector General (IG) system.
 Nick manages POGO’s IG related efforts and contributes to POGO’s reports, testimony, letters, public comments, and blog posts on issues such as IG independence, federal improper payments, and the revolving door between Washington and the private sector.
 Prior to his work at POGO, Nick worked at DreamFund Holdings, Inc. and Milligan Coughlin LLC, and was an extern legal clerk for Judge Margot Botsford, Associate Justice of the Massachusetts Supreme Judicial Court.
 He earned his J.D. from Northeastern University and his B.S. in Finance from Boston University.

 Improper payment recovery efforts are an important part of this system, but their levels are stagnating and still substantially below estimates.